ASUS ZenBook 14 OLED vs Lenovo Yoga Slim 7i Aura Edition

 Cons

-- Limited GPU options compared to some competitors
+- Smaller touchpad compared to competitors

 Lenovo Yoga Slim 7i Aura Edition